 Use the Protocolo dropdown box to select the protocol type of the ports you are forwarding.
 If your router has the option of Both, then choose that.
 Otherwise, choose either TCP or UDP as needed.
 If you need to forward a port for both TCP and UDP and your router does not have Both, then you have to create two entries.

 You can enter either a single number or a range of numbers in the Porta WAN box.
 If you are forwarding a single port number you can enter it into the Porta WAN box.
 To forward a range of ports you can enter the lowest number of that range into the Porta WAN box, followed by a colon, followed by the largest number.
 An example would look like this: 1000:2000.

 Take the values that you entered in the Porta WAN box and put the exact same numbers in the Porta LAN aberta box.

 You need to enter the IP address that you are forwarding ports to into the Endereço IP LAN box.
-It's possible for this to be either the IP address of your computer or any other IP address on your network that you want ports forwarded to.
+This can be either the IP address of your computer or any other IP address on your network that you want ports forwarded to.

 Click the Aplicar mudanças button at the bottom of the page to apply these changes when you are completely finished.

 Test Your Ports To See If They Are Open

 Use our Network Utilities software, (which includes a free Open Port Checker tool) to test your network to see if you have forwarded ports in the D-Link DIR-610 router correctly.
 Open Port Checker is the only online port checking tool that has Guaranteed Results.